crescent-network/crescent/x/farming/spec/02_state.md

 // for basic farming plan functionality.
 Any custom farming plan type should extend this
 // type for additional functionality (e.g. fixed amount plan, ratio plan). type BasePlan struct {
-    Id                       uint64       // index of the plan Type                     PlanType     // type of the plan; public or private FarmingPoolAddress       string       // bech32-encoded farming pool address RewardPoolAddress        string       // bech32-encoded reward pool address TerminationAddress       string       // bech32-encoded termination address
+    Id                   uint64       // index of the plan Type                 PlanType     // type of the plan; public or private FarmingPoolAddress   string       // bech32-encoded farming pool address TerminationAddress   string       // bech32-encoded termination address
-    StakingCoinWeights       sdk.DecCoins // coin weights for the plan StartTime                time.Time    // start time of the plan EndTime                  time.Time    // end time of the plan Terminated               bool         // whether the plan has terminated or not }
+    StakingCoinWeights   sdk.DecCoins // coin weights for the plan StartTime            time.Time    // start time of the plan EndTime              time.Time    // end time of the plan Terminated           bool         // whether the plan has terminated or not LastDistributionTime *time.Time   // last time a distribution happened DistributedCoins     sdk.Coins    // total coins distributed
+    RewardCoins          sdk.Coins    // reward coins accumulated in the global reward pool }
 ```